 Consulting with the community

-In the lead up to 1 July 2014, our establishment team carried out extensive community consultation to build their understanding of the needs and expectations of people living with mental illness, carers, families and services.
+In the lead up to 1 July 2014, our establishment team carried out extensive community consultation to build their understanding of the needs and expectations of people living with mental health issues, carers, families and services.

-The team met with 80 groups in both regional and metro Victoria.
-Around half of the consultations were with people living with mental illness and carers, and half were with mental health services.
+The team met with 80 groups in both regional and metropolitan Victoria.
+Around half of the consultations were with people living with mental health issues and carers, and half were with mental health services.

 During these consultations, the team talked to people about: